pksadiq/multi-keyterm/README.md

 ## Known Issues

 * Works only as root
    - It’s better to not run GUI Applications as root.
-But since I do write GTK code a lot as a part of my job (at [Purism SPC][purism], on the [Librem 5][librem5] Phone), it’s easier to use GTK in C than, say, ncurses.
      Help welcome if you can fix this, eg.: by using polkit.
    - Gtk/mutter seems to create one logical keyboard device and map all keyboard events to the one created.
 Also, wayland doesn’t seems require one to one maping of keyboard devices